Skip to content

 • Festivals

-• AtoZChallenge2019
+• Newsletter

 Top post on IndiBlogger, the biggest community of Indian Bloggers

 I grew up on a steady dose of films.
 Bollywood films of yore had a set pattern.
-A ‘fight sequence’, ‘a dream sequence’ a song imploring God, a romantic song, and if not always then mostly, a Holi song.
+A ‘fight sequence’, ‘a dream sequence’, a song imploring God, a romantic song, and if not always then mostly, a Holi song.

 The iconic ‘Rang Barse’ is still a must-play song on Holi.
-In fact, I was so impressed by that song, and a high on Bhaang Amitabh Bachchan showing so much ‘daring’ that I wanted to sip on the drink that could make a human fearless!
+I was so impressed by that song, and a high on Bhaang Amitabh Bachchan showing so much ‘daring’ that I wanted to sip on the drink that could make a human fearless!

 Of Holi, Bhaang, Mithai’s & Chaat